aufflick/smc_mirror/README.txt

 + (C++) Replaced strcpy calls with strncpy.
 State and transition names are now limited to 100 characters by default.
 However, this limit can be changed by modifying the statemap.h file.

++ (Perl) Corrected error where $ctxt variable was not defined when necessary.

++ (Python) Corrected code indentation.
+Incorrect indentation is a syntax error in Python.